rockettheme/docs/Docs/wordpress/themes/leviathan/INDEX.md

 Introduction
 -----
 ![][leviathan]
-Leviathan, the August 2013 template release, is a visually enriched design with stunning graphics, contrasts and tones.
+Leviathan, the August 2013 theme release, is a visually enriched design with stunning graphics, contrasts and tones.
 Its sidebar adds focus and boldness, that complements and contrasts with the mainbody area to great effect.

-The core of the template is based on the Gantry Framework, which provides a plethora of standardized features and functions.
+The core of the theme is based on the Gantry Framework, which provides a plethora of standardized features and functions.
 Also included is support for plugins such as RokSprocket.

 Requirements
 -----